pavankarthikg/283_VMX_Feature_Identification/README.md

 As the VirtualBox, VMware Fusion, does not yet possess standard versions for the M1 chip model.
 I opted to find a Windows 10 device with Intel core i5 processor and to use VMWare Workstation 16.0.

 Steps:
 1. Download Ubuntu 21.10 and set it up with as much as RAM, Storage.
 I could assign only 3 GB Ram and 128 GB HDD memory.
+Made sure to run CMD using admin privileges and enable nested virtualization.

 2. As the linux source code is used in every module, I forked the source code from the provided link. https://github.com/torvalds/linux